Copy

 • The start addresses of the source and destination operands must be 32-byte aligned.

-• Similar to the vector compute API, the copy API can be used together with the mask operation API.
-However, when the counter mode is used with the high-dimensional tiling compute API, it is different from the general counter mode.
+• Like the vector calculation APIs, the copy API can be used together with the mask operation API.
+However, when the high-dimensional sharding computation API is used with the counter mode, it is different from the general counter mode.
 Specifically:

-• General counter mode: The mask indicates the number of elements involved in the entire vector computation.
-The number of iterations does not take effect.
+• General counter mode: The mask parameter indicates the number of elements participating in the entire vector computation, and the number of iterations is ignored.

-• In counter mode, the high-dimensional tiling API is used together with the copy API.
-The mask indicates the number of elements processed in each repeat, and the number of iterations takes effect.
+• Counter mode combined with the copy high-dimensional sharding computation API: The mask parameter indicates the number of elements processed in each repeat, and the number of iterations takes effect.
 The following figure shows the details.

 Example